 The Waco Natatorium hosted events such as Ladies Night every Monday when the swimming pool was opened exclusively to females.
 Women wore striped bathing suits that went down below their knees; anything else would have been immodest.
 In 1913, after the natatorium had been in business for a number of years, fifty new hotel rooms were added.
 Guests could rent rooms starting at one dollar a night.

 In August 1893, Parrott’s establishment suffered its first fatality when twelve-year-old Tyler resident Jacob Baruch drowned in the pool while playing with other children during a ladies’ session when Baruch’s mother was taking a Turkish bath.
 When doctors arrived on the scene, it was too late.
 Baruch’s father sued the Waco Natatorium for $10,000 alleging negligent supervision of bathers.
 However, the defense argument was that management was only following the wishes of its female customers in ushering out the men during Ladies Night, even going so far as to prohibit male spectators in the pool room.

 The Waco Natatorium served as a center of activity in Waco and a downtown attraction for almost forty years.
 In the 1920s, Waco’s artesian water supply began to run dry because of population growth and high demand for the water.
 As a result, the wells could no longer provide a constant supply of water for many businesses.
 The natatorium closed in December of 1926, and burned down on Saturday, January 1, 1927 after it sat empty.
 Only bare walls marked the spot where the building stood.
-The natatorium was never rebuilt a second time.
+The natatorium was never rebuilt a third time.